Parent FAQ's

 Camp dress is casual and no uniforms are required.
 We do recommend that all campers have two Camp Tall Timbers t-shirts so that we, as a group, are easy to identify when on an off site camp trip.
 A camp baseball hat is also recommended.
 We have a recommended clothing list available for your use.
 Check out the Camp Tall Timbers store!

 Each evening we plan an activity for our campers.
-It may be Campfire, Song Pantomime Night, Cheesy Skits, Pool Party or Game Night to name just a few.
+It may be Campfire, Lip Sync Battle Night, Cheesy Skits, Pool Party or Game Show Night to name just a few.
 After an evening snack, campers’ bedtime varies depending on their age and the pace of our day.
 Lights out range from 9-10:30.

 While we may stagger the times that campers enter the dining hall, the entire camp population eats together.